- Private browsing is no longer a perk, but a rather common feature that all modern browsers provide.

 Just like Microsoft Edge, Internet Explorer doesn’t allow you to quickly open links in private browsing mode.

 The option is missing from the context menu, so if you want to visit any specific website, you need to start private browsing mode manually and enter the desired URL in the private browsing window.

 Internet Explorer also allows you to quickly start InPrivate Browsing mode right from its Taskbar or Start Menu shortcut.
 To do that, follow these steps:

 - Locate Internet Explorer shortcut on your Taskbar or in Start Menu.

-- Right click the shortcut and choose Start InPrivate Browsing option from the menu.
+- Right-click the shortcut and choose the Start InPrivate Browsing option from the menu.

 If you want, you can also modify Internet Explorer’s shortcut and force it to always start in InPrivate Browsing mode.
 This is relatively simple and you can do it by following these steps:

 - Locate Internet Explorer shortcut, right-click it and choose Properties from the menu.

 - In the Target field add -private after the quotes.
 Now click on Apply and OK to save changes.